vesoft-inc/nebula-docs/community/README.md

 - Set technical directions, roadmap, and priorities for the repository
 - Drive the development forward and ensure newcomers, as well as long-time contributors, have a great experience
-- Pay attention to the overall quality of the repository
+- Make sure of the overall quality of the repository

 ### How to become a Maintainer of a Repository